OIM3640/resources/syllabus_2024fall.md

       "I have abided by the Babson Code of Ethics in this work and pledge to be better than that which would compromise my integrity."

   If you have questions relative to academic integrity expectations within the context of a particular assignment, please ask me directly.
-General questions can be directed to communitystandards@babson.edu.
+General questions can be directed to <communitystandards@babson.edu>.

 * **Conflict Navigation Services**:

   Conflict – especially when working in groups – is a normal, healthy, and expected part of life and ideally is viewed as an opportunity to strengthen relationships, improve efficiency, and rectify underlying concerns that often otherwise go unaddressed.
 Resolving conflict is a vital part of the educational journey of the Babson student and entrepreneur and requires your active participation and skill development.
 If you experience interpersonal conflict in this course, I encourage you to explore the [College's Conflict Navigation Services](https://bit.ly/babsonconflictform) as a resource.